SciML/Catalyst.jl/docs/src/catalyst_applications/nonlinear_solve.md

 nl_prob = NonlinearProblem(two_state_model, u_guess, p; remove_conserved = true)
 nothing # hide
 ```
 here it is important that the quantities used in `u_guess` correspond to the conserved quantities we wish to use.
-E.g. here the conserved quantity $X1 + X2= 3.0 + 1.0 = 4$ holds in the input, and will hence do in the output as well.
+E.g. here the conserved quantity $X1 + X2= 3.0 + 1.0 = 4$ holds for the initial condition, and will hence also hold in the calculated steady-state as well.
 We can now find the steady states using `solve` like before:
 ```@example nonlinear_solve2
 sol = solve(nl_prob)
 ```